adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 #### B. LIDAR sensors

-LIDAR sensors provide very accurate depth estimation.

-However, they are not dense in the imagelattice.
+- LIDAR sensors provide very accurate depth estimation.
+However, they are not dense in the image lattice.

 This leads to problems in learning a dense convolutionalneural networks features.